Microsoft Teams and Google calendar

 Next, set what information to retrieve.

-The output was obtained as specified.
-If you need separate start and end dates, make sure to retrieve each piece of information.
+If separate start and end dates are needed, be sure to retrieve each piece of information.

 Step 4: Create an Event in the Calendar

-Finally, register the event in Google Calendar using the obtained information.
-On the first page, make corrections to the account information and title as you did with Microsoft Teams, and then proceed.
+On the first page, make corrections to the account information and title as in Microsoft Teams, and then proceed.

-Next, set the details for creating the event.
+Next, set the details for creating the schedule.

 Now, messages posted in Microsoft Teams will be automatically registered in Google Calendar.